Alianza Minerals (CVE:ANZ) Reaches New 1-Year Low at $0.02

-Alianza Minerals Ltd. (CVE:ANZ – Get Rating)’s stock price hit a new 52-week low during mid-day trading on Wednesday .
-The company traded as low as C$0.02 and last traded at C$0.03, with a volume of 548900 shares trading hands.
+Alianza Minerals Ltd. (CVE:ANZ – Get Rating)’s share price reached a new 52-week low on Tuesday .
+The company traded as low as C$0.02 and last traded at C$0.02, with a volume of 50000 shares.
 The stock had previously closed at C$0.03.

 Alianza Minerals Stock Performance